kekyo/maplibre-gl-layers/README.md

 ## Sprite Movement Interpolation

-SpriteLayer can interpolate sprite positions to produce smooth animations.
+SpriteLayer can interpolate sprite locations to produce smooth animations.
 Consider:

-- **Start and end locations** - Interpolation travels between these two points automatically.
+- **Start and end locations** - Interpolation travels between these two locations automatically.
 - **Duration** - The amount of time spent moving from start to end.
-- **Mode** - Either feedback or feed-forward.
+- **Mode** - Either feedback or feedforward.
 - **Curve** - Specified as an easing function type (described later).

 By default, when you update a sprite’s location it jumps immediately.
 Supplying interpolation options animates the movement instead.